| Feature | Slyce Spend-to-own, flat $9.99/mo | M1 Finance User-defined Pie portfolios + auto-rebalance |

 Pick M1 Finance if you want to design your own portfolio with target percentages and have the app auto-rebalance via deposits, you want IRA and custodial-on-the-paid-tier support, or you want to Borrow against your portfolio.
 The Pie model is unique and the level of control-with-automation is a genuine sweet spot for self-directed investors.

-Pick Slyce if you want spending to trigger ownership of brands you shop at, you need custodial accounts on the free tier or Trump Account routing, or you'd rather have spending define the portfolio than design it yourself.
-The zero subscription compounds, and the per-purchase mechanic produces a different portfolio shape.
+Pick Slyce if you want spending to trigger ownership of brands you shop at, or you'd rather have spending define the portfolio than design it yourself.
+The per-purchase mechanic produces a different portfolio shape — just note that on price, M1's base tier is free and Slyce is $9.99/month, so pick on the model, not the fee.

 The two run side by side without conflict for users who want both layers — M1 for a designed core portfolio with rebalance, Slyce for the spend-to-own brand-specific layer.